1. Contact Details

 - when you browse and use our Sites (before and after you make a booking with us).

-We also collect information from third party sites, such as advertising platforms and our fraud detection provider.
+We also collect information from third party sites, such as analytics and advertising platforms and our fraud detection provider.

-When you visit the Sites or make a booking at Sherlocked, you are asked to provide information about yourself including your name, contact details and payment information such as credit card or paypal information.
+When you visit the Sites or make a booking at Sherlocked, you are asked to provide information about yourself including your name, contact details and payment information.

 We also collect information about your usage of the Sites and information about you from any messages you post to the Sites or when you contact us or provide us with feedback, including via e-mail, letter, phone or facebook.